 Ad for Bryant radio stamps, February, 1925.
 (WNYC Archive Collections)

 Just as the EKKO and Bryant stamp collecting fad was fading, a third maker of verified reception stamps briefly came on the scene.
 These were known as AFCO stamps.
 In the mid-to-late 1930s Arthur Foerster, a Vice President of the Newark News Radio Club copied the EKKO stamp.
-Listener-collectors reportedly sent Foerster a reception report along with postage and a nickle for a radio stamp like the one at the right.
+Listener-collectors reportedly sent Foerster a reception report along with postage and a nickle for a radio stamp like the one above.
 They are quite rare.